-Tata Starbus Hybrid Bus (Next-Generation) – 2016 Auto Expo
+Tata Starbus CNG-Electric Hybrid Bus (Next-Gen) – 2016 Auto Expo

 This is not the first time Tata Motors have come up with the hybrid urban bus.
 Back in 2010, the first ‘green bus’ from the company Tata Starbus 32-Seater CNG-Electric Hybrid Low Floor was unveiled, which claimed 25% fuel efficiency.
 The bus used the common UBS (Urban Bus Specifications) platform, and was basically a parallel hybrid system.